It's no secret that instant coffee is a popular drink.

 Ground coffee is usually stronger than instant coffee because less water is used when making ground coffee due to its increased surface area, which means more solids are extracted from each gram of coffee.

-Ground coffee is made of the same ingredients instant coffee consists out, which is whole coffee beans.
+Ground coffee is made of the same ingredients as instant coffee, which consists of whole coffee beans.

 How instant coffee differs from ground coffee

-Let’s get back to instant coffee vs. ground coffee!
+Let's get back to the debate between instant coffee and ground coffee!
 What are the differences?

 In order to know what instant and ground coffee differ in, you need to know what instant and ground coffee consist of.

-Instant coffee is made out of powdered instant coffee, whereas ground coffee consists out – as mentioned earlier- of freshly ground coffee beans, making delicious freshly brewed coffee.
+Instant coffee is made from powdered instant coffee, whereas ground coffee consists, as mentioned earlier, of freshly ground coffee beans, resulting in delicious, freshly brewed coffee.

 Ground (or even instant) coffees contain larger particles, which means they produce a stronger and thicker taste.